 Our 8th Annual Heirloom Apple Tasting will be in 2015.
-My bee book is being published in October 2014 and, geez, it’s just too many things on our plate to prepare for and host an Apple Festival at the same time.
-Can you hold on until next year?
-We love holding this event and hope to see you next year. — Jacqueline
+My bee book was published in December 2014 and, geez, it was just too many things on our plate to prepare for and host an Apple Festival at the same time.
+Thanks for holding on until next year.
+We love holding this event and hope to see you in the fall. — Jacqueline

 * * * * * * * * * * * * * *